greenelab/czi-seed-rfa/manuscript.md

 the number of cells and tissues becomes particularly large.
 Our **__central hypothesis__** is that these approaches will also enable search at the tissue and cell level of biologically-meaningful features and transformation in biologically meaningful ways, e.g., from a healthy to a disease context.
 We propose to advance **__base enabling technologies__** for low-dimensional representations and to develop solutions for search and transformation that can be practically applied across the entirety of the HCA.
+We also propose three
+aims: 1) fast and accurate search for cell, samples, and pathways; 2) statistics to assess, interpret, and define cell types in low-dimensional spaces; and 3) to increase the impact of the HCA and low-dimensional methods by enhancing software and training opportunities.

-We will continue to develop techniques that seek to learn interpretable biologically-aligned representations.
+The *first part of our work on base enabling technologies* is the continued development of techniques that seek to learn interpretable biologically-aligned representations.
 Our work on the Bayesian, non-negative matrix factorization method scCoGAPS [@6i1NIkNx,@cJPxOJMp] (PI Fertig) has demonstrated its suitability for this domain.
 The method robustly infers a